HerzogAndrean/SHKR/README.md

 - Try to build castles (it's a lot more fun that way)
 - Destroying all decorations for resources is not necassary (even on Very Hard)

+# KNOWN BUGS
+### Original
+- Overhunting in M14 causes SH1 to crash.
+Let at least one deer live to prevent a crash.

+### Definitive Edition
+- M06: Well, um, I think you see the problem => unplayable
+- M10: Cede does not work => unplayable
+- M14: Victory does not trigger => semi-playable

+I recommend using the original version of SH1 or HD.

 # CREDITS

-Special thanks to Heroesflorian, Monsterfish_ und Nevikov (really great guys)!
+Special thanks to Heroesflorian, Monsterfish_ und Nevikov

-SHKR wouldn't have been possible without them.

 # SUPPORT